dev-osiris/PackageProbe/Readme.md

    - The application will check for known vulnerabilities in the entire dependency tree and display the results.

 4. **Generate and Download Report**:
    - A comprehensive report will be generated and displayed to the user.
-The report can be downloaded for offline reference.
+The report can be downloaded as HTML/PDF for offline reference.

 ## Screenshots